Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Creating a Bereavement Leave Policy

 Every employer should have a written policy.
 Even without a legal requirement, a clear policy ensures consistency, prevents disputes, and gives managers confidence.
+Our team drafts bereavement and compassionate leave policies for Irish employers that set out the tiers, pay, and notification process clearly.

 Scope and eligibility